Dr Jeremy Scott

 Jeremy's current research interests are in fictional technique, literary representations of dialect, the relationship between narratives and identity and stylistics-based approaches to creative writing and creativity in general.

-He has published on contemporary British and Irish fiction, on literary stylistics, travel literature, and has also published his own creative work.
+He has published on contemporary British and Irish fiction, Nordic literature, on literary stylistics and travel literature, as well as publishing his own creative work.

 Jeremy teaches modules on stylistics and language in the media.

 Scott, J. (2017).
 Cognitive Poetics and Creative Practice: Beginning the Conversation.
 New Writing [Online] 15:83-88.
 Available at: http://dx.doi.org/10.1080/14790726.2017.1376800.This article sits on the critical-creative boundary and draws upon aspects of the field of cognitive poetics—the principled study of what happens in the mind as readers read—to explore how an understanding of these processes might benefit the creative writer.
 The paper is pioneering in that it considers the implications of cognitive poetic approaches to the ‘mechanics’ of prose fiction explicitly in terms of creative practice rather than from the perspective of the stylistician or literary critic.
 It is in providing a principled and rigorous account of the way readers read that cognitive poetics has much to offer the writer.
 Indeed, the paper will argue that writing and reading, rather than being separate activities, should be seen as interrelated positions along a cline.